Verian-Standard/page/index.md

   </div>
   <div class="card">
     <h3>Patent License (SEPs)</h3>
-    <p>The technology essential to implementing the standard is covered by **pending patent applications** owned by <strong>FileLasso, Inc.</strong> A license to any resulting patents will be granted to members via Verian SIG, Inc. on <strong>Fair, Reasonable, and Non-Discriminatory (FRAND)</strong> terms.
+    <p>The technology essential to implementing the standard is covered by <strong>pending patent applications</strong> owned by <strong>FileLasso, Inc.</strong> A license to any resulting patents will be granted to members via Verian SIG, Inc. on <strong>Fair, Reasonable, and Non-Discriminatory (FRAND)</strong> terms.
 This is a royalty-bearing license, ensuring continued R&D and support for the standard.</p>
   </div>
   <div class="card">
     <h3>Trademark License</h3>